Inner Circle Seminar No. 235

 ‘When Kirsty Young was asked to name her favourite guest on Desert Island Discs, the rock star Paul Weller was beaten into second place, for her own luxury item would be the writer Raymond Tallis.’

-Raymond Tallis has given three of our best loved and best remembered Inner Circle Seminars.
-He kindly confirms that our seminar structure, in which dialogue is of the essence, enables him to communicate and reflect on his ideas.
+Raymond Tallis, whose fourth Inner Circle Seminar this will be, kindly confirms that our seminar structure, in which dialogue is of the essence, enables him to communicate and reflect on his ideas.
 He wrote, after his first Inner Circle Seminar, The Intellectual Plague of Biologism, on 2 December 2012:

 ‘The seminar was for me an incredible experience.
 I have never previously had the opportunity to discuss the topics we covered in such depth with a group of people who came at it from such different angles but in a way that I found illuminating.
 I learned a lot.
 It was a tremendous privilege.’